 In its letter, the Natural History Museum, a “mobile and pop-up museum”, said that Energy Transfer Partners has “bulldozed land containing Native American burial grounds, grave markers, and artifacts–including ancient cairns and stone prayer rings”.
 The tribal chairman David Archambault II is quoted in the letter saying: “This demolition is devastating.
 These grounds are the resting places of our ancestors.”
 Curators and archaeologists from museums including the American Museum of Natural History in New York, the Field Museum in Chicago, and the Smithsonian National Museum of the American Indian in Washington, DC and New York.

-, sent to the US Army Corps of Engineers from the Society for American Archaeology, which includes more than 7,800 members, said there are “unresolved questions” about how the Corps’ handled its duties under the National Historic Preservation Act.
+Another letter, sent to the US Army Corps of Engineers from the Society for American Archaeology, which includes more than 7,800 members, said there are “unresolved questions” about how the Corps’ handled its duties under the National Historic Preservation Act.
 The society adds that there “may have been violations of the Archaeological Resources Protection Act” as well as other state laws governing the “protection of human burial sites, human remains, and burial goods”.